 Practice 2 – Focusing the Work

-To make sure teams work in an adaptable way, all Agile frameworks use some sort of iterations.
-Iterations are usually 1-4 week long sessions during which all the planned tasks are completed and then new tasks are planned.
+The second of the Agile best practices is using iterations.
+Iterations are usually 1-4 week-long sessions during which all the planned tasks are completed and then new tasks are planned.
 This way, the teams only plan for a certain period of time, instead of the whole project.
 Meaning if there are any sudden changes, the team can quickly account for them in the next planning event.

 Practice 3 – Making the Team Talk